readham1010/retalApp2/retalApp2/README.md

 4- Post a new Genre:http://localhost:3000/api/genres

-Only authonticated users can add new Genres.
+Only authenticated  users can add new Genres.

-You need to pass a valid toked to the header " x-auth-token" attribute when calling this API aotherwhise will get errer Access denied
+You need to pass a valid token to the header " x-auth-token" attribute when calling this API otherwise  will get error Access denied

 Method: Post

-Body: rway JSON object
+Body: raw JSON object

 {